In this blog post, you’ll learn how to cook couscous perfectly every time, in 10 minutes, and with simple ingredients.

 Yes.
 We consider it a healthy food as it has virtually no fat or cholesterol, a good amount of plant-based protein, plenty of good carbs to keep you going for a long time, and dietary fiber.
-For an even healthier option, try the whole-wheat variety, which contains even more dietary fiber.

 Couscous Nutrition Information

-- Calories: 176
+- Calories: 591

-- Protein: 6g
+- Protein: 20g

-Couscous contains gluten and it is not suitable for people with celiac disease on a gluten-free diet.
+Couscous contains gluten, and it is not suitable for people with celiac disease on a gluten-free diet.

-Nowadays, most couscous found in western supermarkets is machine-made.
+Nowadays, most couscous found in Western supermarkets is machine-made.

-There are many ways to pronounce couscous depending on the country.
-In English, it’s pronounced “koo·skoos".
+There are many ways to pronounce couscous, depending on the country.
+In English, it’s pronounced “koo·skoos.“

 Storebought dry couscous keeps well in a dry corner of your pantry for up to 1 year.

-How to Cook Couscous (in 5 minutes)
+How to Cook Couscous

-- ½ teaspoon salt
+- 1 teaspoon salt

-- 4 tablespoons parsley freshly chopped
+- 4 tablespoons parsley chopped, swap mint or cilantro